webhintio/hint/docs/contributor-guide/rules/index.md

 #### Creating a core rule

-If you are working in `sonar`'s main repository, one of the easiest ways to get started is to use `sonar`'s CLI, which helps to generate the template files and insert them at the right location.
+If you are working in `sonarwhal`'s main repository, one of the easiest ways to get started is to use `sonarwhal`'s CLI, which helps to generate the template files and insert them at the right location.

 First you need to install the CLI: